ncsa/TGI_RAILS_Documentation/docs/source/accessing/index.rst

 =========================
 ..
 Note::
     All users must have a valid NCSA account with DUO setup in order to access the TGI RAILS system.
-For help, please see the :ref:`accounts` page.
+For help with your account or getting an allocation on rails, please see the :ref:`accounts` page.

 Connecting with SSH
 -----------------------------